Social networking has revolutionized communication and information sharing.

 While expert, Jodi Glickman, suggests breaking out of your comfort zone as the initial criteria to build strong relationships, Chester Elton advocates that our skills, motivations and personality play an equal role in finding jobs and being satisfied with them.

 Features and Possibilities

-- Meet the team: With this feature you can learn more about the type of people you may work with if you pursue the opportunity.
-It highlights people with similar roles, as well as their skills and career highlights.
+- Meet the team: This feature lets you know more about the type of people you will work with you go on pursuing that opportunity.
+It shows people with related roles including their career highlights and skills.

 To make the most of Linkedin Jobs: